 Enjoying this post?
 Subscribe to Radiant with Joy!

 The Resurrection is the foundation of our faith.
 Because of this, it can be hard to place ourselves in the disciples’ shoes when Jesus died and rose from the dead.
 The crazy thing is, they’ve been told that all of this would happen.
-Jesus told them that he would go to Jerusalem, be crucified and die, and finally rise from the dead.
-Even though Jesus told them what would happen and how it would end, they still had to live through it.
+Jesus told them that He would go to Jerusalem, be crucified and die, and finally rise from the dead.
+Even though Jesus explained what would happen and how it would end, they still had to live through it.
 They still had to watch Jesus get arrested and mourn his death.
 On the first Good Friday and Holy Saturday, I’m sure it was hard to look forward to Jesus’ Resurrection.
-Maybe they forgot that he would rise or maybe they doubted while they were caught up in their grief Regardless, they found out on Sunday that Jesus rose.
+Maybe they forgot that He would rise or maybe they doubted while they were caught up in their grief Regardless, they found out on Sunday that Jesus rose.
 We already know how the story ends.
 Our people are an Easter people.
 So on Good Friday and Holy Saturday, we don’t wait in despair, but with joyful hope for Easter.

 Click the links below to visit Radiant with Joy’s social media and Etsy Shop!